Ophien/FAL-ANN/README.md

 The provided code is under development of an ungoing research, and is under the MiT license.
 Any attempt of plagiarism will be treated legally.

-The provided code deploy the FAL-ANN, as a replication of the minefield navigation simulator and the ARAM model with a FALCON architecture.
-A further tutorial, on how to use the code, will be added as soon as possible.
+The provided code deploys the FAL-ANN, as a replication of the minefield navigation simulator and the ARAM model with a FALCON architecture.
+A further tutorial, on how to use it, will be added as soon as possible.